Armenians and Academia

 Maggi Eastwood (2007), ‘Review of What Is Genocide? by Martin Shaw’, Journal of Hate Studies.
 Available here.

 A lot of the scholars since the 1980-1990s who have tried to expand “genocide” to include war itself have, while presenting their arguments in nominally pacifist terms, pretty clearly been geared towards indicting Western States; such books and articles are overcome with flights of ambiguity when (or if) they confront anti-Western belligerency.
-It is notable how often the wording of these arguments is indistinguishable from the more “sophisticated” Holocaust-denial literature that emerged in the 1960s.
-This is ironic in one way, since the later pacifists tend to be Left-coded and thus foes of the neo-Nazis, but in another way it makes perfect sense since the project of both is to relativise the Holocaust.
-(The alliance was not new, either.
-George Orwell wrote of “objectively pro-Fascist” pacifists or “Fascifists” in the 1940s.)
+One cannot help noticing how often the wording of these arguments is indistinguishable from the more “sophisticated” Holocaust-denial literature that emerged in the 1960s.

-Harry Elmer Barnes, a history PhD from Columbia University, wrote Revisionism and Brainwashing: A Survey of the War-Guilt Question in Germany After the Two World Wars in 1962.
-A theme of the book is that war is the supreme evil because it creates dynamics and incentives that induce even good men to do wicked deeds.
-It is within this framework that Barnes tips his hand by blaming Britain and America for starting the war by resisting Hitler, and placing area bombing at least on par with the Holocaust as terrible crimes worthy of condemnation and remembrance.
-This is a grossly false moral equivalence between genocide and war, but it is one that has by now moved beyond the fringes in Western academic and popular literature.
+Take Revisionism and Brainwashing: A Survey of the War-Guilt Question in Germany After the Two World Wars (1962) by Harry Elmer Barnes, a history PhD from Columbia University, one of the leading “academic” Holocaust “revisionists” in the early phase.
+A theme Barnes advances is that war is the supreme evil because it creates dynamics and incentives that induce even good men to do wicked deeds.
+Barnes tips his hand in blaming Britain and America for starting the war by resisting Hitler, but there are whole passages of the book that could appear in a modern academic paper—and some essentially have.
+Barnes places area bombing and the Holocaust on par as terrible crimes worthy of condemnation and remembrance.
+This grossly false moral equivalence between genocide and war, developed as a talking point by those who lamented the demise of the Third Reich, is now taken seriously beyond the fringes in Western academic and popular literature.

 Leora Bilsky and Rachel Klagsbrun (2018), ‘The Return of Cultural Genocide?’, European Journal of International Law.
 Available here.